pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### convert_utc()

-Home Assistant provides timestamps of several different sorts that may be used to gain additional insight into state changes.
+ Open Peer Power provides timestamps of several different sorts that may be used to gain additional insight into state changes.
 These timestamps are in UTC and are coded as ISO 8601 Combined date and time strings. `convert_utc()` will accept one of these strings and convert it to a localized Python datetime object representing the timestamp

 #### Synopsis